With private eyes and political muscle, horse racing’s elite pushed to punish dopers

 Before dawn on March 9, 2020, federal agents swarmed Robinson’s Florida home, along with the houses, barns and offices of dozens of others around the country.
 Soon after, prosecutors unsealed indictments against 29 trainers, veterinarians and others on charges related to supplying and administering performance-enhancing drugs to the animals.

 Among the indicted were well-known players, including a trainer whose horse had nearly won the previous Kentucky Derby.
-There were lesser ones, too, like the veterinarian who’d allegedly shipped a package of PEDs including snake venom and a drug known as “Bronk,” along with a prescription for a nonexistent dog named Butch.
+There were lesser ones, too, such as the veterinarian who had allegedly shipped a package of PEDs including snake venom and a drug known as “Bronk,” along with a prescription for a nonexistent dog named Butch.
 Wiretaps caught horsemen who sounded as jaded as mobsters, including laughing about equine body counts.

-The salacious indictments garnered national headlines, as it appeared federal authorities had taken a spontaneous interest in a sport beset by scandal and existential threats: top trainers under a cloud of doping suspicion, dozens of horses dying on the track, revenues dwindling.
-But what actually transpired, not fully reported until now, was a more labyrinthine plot: a years-long effort by the sport’s monied elite to expose the underbelly of the industry, paving the way for sweeping legislation, tucked quietly into a massive spending bill, that will allow industry leaders and allies to police the sport.
+The indictments garnered national headlines; it appeared federal authorities had taken a spontaneous interest in a sport beset by scandal and existential threats: top trainers under a cloud of doping suspicion, dozens of horses dying on the track, revenue dwindling.
+But what actually transpired, not fully reported until now, was a more labyrinthine plot: a years-long effort by the sport’s moneyed elite to expose the underbelly of the industry, paving the way for sweeping legislation, tucked quietly into a massive spending bill, that would allow industry leaders and allies to police the sport.

 To pull it off, records and interviews show, horse racing’s old guard used every resource it could muster, including a former minor league ballplayer stalking a New Jersey track for dopers; an intelligence agency led by a hard-charging retired DEA agent; and then-Senate Majority Leader Mitch McConnell.

 The plan’s lead orchestrator was Stuart Janney III, chairman of a Manhattan-based wealth management firm and son of a famed Maryland horseman.
-As chairman of the Jockey Club, the thoroughbred industry’s blue blood sanctum, Janney, 72, has played a central role in both those ground-shaking indictments and the reform bill.
+As chairman of the Jockey Club, the thoroughbred industry’s blue blood sanctum, Janney, 72, has played a central role in both those indictments and the reform bill.
 He and his comrades have been at work on both pieces for years, he said, after deciding that fixing the sport’s disjointed and often toothless enforcement was up to them.

 Critics see something different: a move by wealthy and politically connected horsemen to strengthen their hold on the industry, no matter who gets in their way.
 That includes Robinson, who later learned that 5 Stones, the agency he was referred to, had been contracted by some of the sport’s most powerful players to bust suspected dopers.
 “I paid to get indicted,” Robinson lamented.